tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * `VerifyVoteExtension` must set `ResponseVerifyVoteExtension.accept` to _true_ if the extension is an empty byte array and _false_ otherwise, then return.
 * `FinalizeBlock` is to coalesce the implementation of methods `BeginBlock`, `DeliverTx`, `EndBlock`, and `Commit`.
-  The logic extracted from `DeliverTx` should be wrappped by a loop that must execute one iteration per transaction in `RequestFinalizeBlock.tx`.
+  Legacy applications looking to reuse old code that implemented `DeliverTx` should wrap the legacy `DeliverTx` logic in a loop that executes one transaction iteration per transaction in `RequestFinalizeBlock.tx`.